 Fascinatingly, the first large scale trial of SMS to enhance remote learning began in 2009.
 While previous attempts had been implemented across Africa, Asia Pacific, and Australia, University Malaysia (OUM) wanted to explore their own Mobile Learning via SMS initiative to support 13,200 remote learners learning anytime and from anywhere.

 The text message campaign had multiple purposes in enhancing OUM’s learning experience, including timely course updates, time management advice, motivation or encouragement to continue studies, and reminders to participate.

-On first view, this might seem overwhelming to implement for a lone educator, or busy provider.
+IN ACTION: On the first view, this might seem overwhelming to implement for a lone educator or busy provider.
 However, consider how this could assist remote learners in feeling connected, in staying engaged with their studies, and in feeling motivated to continue, especially during COVID-19.
-Remote study, especially now, can be extremely lonely.
+Studying remotely, especially now, can be extremely lonely.
 Without one’s peers surrounding you, you can feel even more disconnected and lacking in motivation to continue.

 If you really want to boost a remote learning environment, consider bringing the learning to the learner.
 Send out random pop quizzes via SMS after classes to keep learners on their toes.
 Use conversational automations to find out how learners are feeling, or to help motivate.
 Theme your broadcasts so they coincide with what is being learned that week, which serves to reinforce difficult concepts or pull out more detail in other examples.
 There’s a myriad of ways to make this work for you.